Demetrius of Thessaloniki: Iconography

+Modern Bulgarian icon of Demetrius spearing the gladiator Lyaeus, who is dressed in rather Turkish style (1824).

-The hagiographic cycles of the Great Martyr Demetrius of Thessaloniki include depictions of scenes from his life and his posthumous miracles.
+The hagiographic cycles of the Great Martyr Demetrius of Thessalonica include depictions of scenes from his life and his posthumous miracles.
 Demetrius was initially depicted in icons and mosaics as a young man in patterned robes with the distinctive tablion of the senatorial class across his chest.
-Miraculous military interventions were attributed to him during several attacks on Thessaloniki, and he gradually became thought of as a soldier: a Constantinopolitan ivory of the late 10th century shows him as an infantry soldier (Metropolitan Museum of Art).
+Miraculous military interventions were attributed to him during several attacks on Thessalonica, and he gradually became thought of as a soldier: a Constantinopolitan ivory of the late 10th century shows him as an infantry soldier (Metropolitan Museum of Art).
 But, an icon of the late 11th century in Saint Catherine's Monastery on Mount Sinai shows him as before, still a civilian.
-In Byzantine icons he is depicted in military dress, either standing or riding a horse.
+In Byzantine icons he is depicted in military dress, either standing or riding a horse, often wielding a spear, directed towards a Bulgarian soldier or simply holding it in traditional iconography to symbolize his time as a Christian soldier and martyr.

-Modern Bulgarian icon of Demetrius spearing the gladiator Lyaeus, who is dressed in rather Turkish style (1824).

 Another Sinai icon, of the Crusader period and painted by a French artist working in the Holy Land in the second half of the 12th century, shows what then became the most common depiction.
 Demetrius, bearded, rather older, and on a red horse, rides together with George, unbearded and on a white horse.
 Both are dressed as cavalrymen.
 Also, while George is often shown spearing a dragon, Demetrius is depicted spearing the gladiator Lyaeus (Λυαίος Lyaíos; for meaning see here), who according to story was responsible for killing many Christians.
 Lyaeus is commonly depicted below Demetrius and lying supine, having already been defeated; Lyaeus is traditionally drawn much smaller than Demetrius.
 In traditional hagiography, Demetrius did not directly kill Lyaeus, but rather through his prayers the gladiator was defeated by Demetrius' disciple, Nestor.

 A modern Greek iconographic convention depicts Demetrius with the Great White Tower in the background.
-The anachronistic White Tower acts as a symbolic depiction of the city of Thessaloniki, despite having been built in the 16th century, centuries after his life, and the exact architecture of the older tower that stood at the same site in earlier times is unknown.
+The anachronistic White Tower acts as a symbolic depiction of the city of Thessalonica, despite having been built in the 16th century, centuries after his life, and the exact architecture of the older tower that stood at the same site in earlier times is unknown.
 Again, iconography often depicts saints holding a church or protecting a city.

-According to a hagiographic legend, best known in Russia in the version retold by Dimitry of Rostov (1651–1709), Demetrius appeared in the camp of tsar Kaloyan of Bulgaria during his 1207 siege of Thessaloniki, piercing the king with a lance and so killing him.
+According to a hagiographic legend, best known in Russia in the version retold by Dimitry of Rostov (1651-1709), Demetrius appeared in the camp of tsar Kaloyan of Bulgaria during his 1207 siege of Thessalonica, piercing the king with a lance and so killing him.
 This scene, known in Russian as Чудо о погибели царя Калояна ("the miracle of the destruction of tsar Kaloyan") became a popular element in the iconography of Demetrius.
 He is shown on horseback piercing the king with his spear, paralleling the iconography (and often shown alongside) of Saint George and the Dragon.